yacme/ckanext-googleauth/README.md

 CKAN extension for use Google as authentication authority.

+This extension allow users to authenticate in CKAN using their google account.
+Optionally, it's possible to filter users by google domain.

+At the first access, the extension create a new user in CKAN with strong and complex password and username calculated from email address, substituting every non alphanumerical character with underscore "_".
+For example: 'name.surname@domain.it' -> 'name_surname_domain_it'.

 ##Requirements

-ckanext-googleauth was created and tested in CKAN 2.5.1.
+ckanext-googleauth was created and tested in CKAN 2.5.1; it was also tested in CKAN 2.4.1.
 The functioning with other versions of CKAN is not guaranteed.

 To use this extension you must register your application with Google to obtaining authorization credentials.
 For more information please visit https://developers.google.com/identity/sign-in/web/devconsole-project